Skip to content

 Environmental services teams often operate under significant time pressure, particularly during discharge turnover workflows, isolation room cleaning, and surgical suite preparation.
 In many facilities, supplemental disinfection workflows rely on manual logs, fragmented reporting processes, or undocumented staff actions.
 This creates operational blind spots that become difficult to audit, trend, or improve over time.

 The challenge can also extend to automated disinfection technologies.
-Many UV systems primarily document cycle completion rather than measured disinfectant distribution throughout the room.
+Many UV systems document cycle completion without measuring dose distribution throughout the room.
+A cycle may be completed without delivering a dose that provides the expected log reduction.
 Because these systems often require multiple placements to reduce line-of-sight limitations, workflow omissions can occur when staff are pressed for time between room turnovers.
+Documenting that a cycle was completed may not fully demonstrate that sufficient dosage was achieved throughout the space, particularly when multiple cycles or placements are required.

 The Growing Importance of Audit-Ready Reporting